VerKnowSys/WeechatAddons/README.md

 * `/alias add shrug /slack slash /shrug` - will define `/shrug` command for WeeChat that's calling Slack feature ("slash" allows direct access to Slack-specific commands).

-## Adding Slack "reaction" - always applies on the last message in WeeChat's current window:
+## Adding Slack "reaction" - reply on `Nth` last message in WeeChat's current window (N=1 is default and can be ommited).
+For example:

-* `+:muscle:`
+* `+:wink:` - set "wink" on last message in current window

+* `5+:muscle:` - set "muscle" reaction on 5th message from current

 ## Main resources: